 Primary Shopping Area: Defined area where retail development is concentrated and within which it will be sought to locate any new large scale retail development.
-The Primary Shopping Area can also include other uses appropriate to town centres but may include key shopping frontages, where it is sought to keep the majority of the frontage in retail use.
+The Primary Shopping Area will also include other uses appropriate to town centres but may include key shopping frontages, where the highest concentration of active frontages is sought.